Elections

 First Past The Post strengths :

 3. Constituency representation - it ensures each geographic constituency is represented by a single MP who is accountable (direct link).
-For example in 2017 Nick Clegg lost his seat in Sheffield Hallam as a response to the raise of tuition fees after entering a coalition with Conservatives despite their pledge to lower them.
+For example, in 2017, Nick Clegg lost his seat in Sheffield Hallam as a response to the rise of tuition fees after entering a coalition with the Conservatives despite their pledge to lower them.

-4. Discourage extreme parties - It tends to favour moderate parties with a broad appeal, as smaller fringe parties struggle to win seats as need wide spread support.
+4. Discourage extreme parties - It tends to favour moderate parties with a broad appeal, as smaller fringe parties struggle to win seats, as they need widespread support.
 This helps prevent the rise of extremist radical parties in Parliament.
-For example in 2019 despite receiving a significant share of the national vote extreme party BNP failed to win any seats.
-Although it could be argued it may be useful to hear their views as in 2009 European Parliament elections the BNP won nearly 6% of votes in the UK and 2 seats, however once we got to hear their views the next and subsequent elections they lost their votes and seats.
+For example, in 2019, despite receiving a significant share of the national vote extreme party BNP failed to win any seats.
+Although it could be argued that it may be useful to hear their views, as in the 2009 European Parliament elections, the BNP won nearly 6% of votes in the UK and 2 seats; however, once we got to hear their views in the next and subsequent elections, they lost their votes and seats.

 Weaknesses :

-1. Disproportionate representation - FPTP often leads to a discrepancy between the percentage of votes a party receives nationally and the number of seats it wins in Parliament for example 15 percent of voters does not equal 15 seats.
+1. Disproportionate representation - FPTP often leads to a discrepancy between the percentage of votes a party receives nationally and the number of seats it wins in Parliament, for example, 15 per cent of voters does not equal 15 seats.
 This can result in certain parties being overrepresented and underrepresented.
-For example in 2015 general election UKIP got nearly 13% of the votes and 1 seat.
+For example, in the 2015 general election, UKIP got nearly 13% of the votes and 1 seat.

 2. Regional imbalances - FPTP can exacerbate regional disparities by concentrating campaigns and efforts in swing or marginal constituencies and neglecting areas where parties are either strong or very weak.

 3. Tactical voting - this is where voters strategically vote for a candidate they perceive as having a better chance of winning rather than their preferred candidate.
 This can distort the overall outcome and lead to strategic manipulation of the electoral system.
-For example in Tatton where Martin Bell ran as an independent candidate against incumbent Conservative candidate Neil Hamilton.
-Hamilton was involved in a cash for questions scandal, therefore despite Bell not being affiliated with a political party he won due to widespread support from voters who wanted to out Hamilton.
+For example, in Tatton, Martin Bell ran as an independent candidate against incumbent Conservative candidate Neil Hamilton.
+Hamilton was involved in a cash-for-questions scandal; therefore, despite Bell not being affiliated with a political party, he won due to widespread support from voters who wanted to oust Hamilton.

-Weaknesses include : complexity it can confuse some voters and make the accounting process more time-consuming and resource intensive the need to rank multiple candidates and the intricacies of the transferable vote system can be challenging for some voters to understand on the other hand.
-Most people are already familiar with ranking choices in various aspects of life such as ranking preferences for restaurants and movies.
-It is not a foreign concept and has successfully been adopted to Northern Ireland and in Scotland.
+Weaknesses include: complexity, it can confuse some voters and make the accounting process more time-consuming and resource-intensive, the need to rank multiple candidates, and the intricacies of the transferable vote system can be challenging for some voters to understand on the other hand.
+Most people are already familiar with ranking choices in various aspects of life, such as ranking preferences for restaurants and movies.
+It is not a foreign concept and has successfully been adopted in Northern Ireland and in Scotland.

-Another weakness is it is coalition building it can lead to a coalition government or minority administration especially in multiparty systems due to its proportional representative nature this can result in political instability and difficulties in decision-making.
-If party struggle to form stable governing coalition it may also undermine Parliamentary sovereignty
+Another weakness is it is coalition building can lead to a coalition government or minority administration, especially in multiparty systems.
+Due to its proportional representative nature, this can result in political instability and difficulties in decision-making.
+If the party struggles to form a stable governing coalition, it may also undermine Parliamentary sovereignty

-Strengths of AMS system include proportional representation.
-It is more proportional than first pass the post as it combines single member constituencies with additional regional and national seats allocated with proportional representation.
-This allows fair distribution of seats amongst different parties ensuring smaller parties and independent candidates have a better chance of winning representation .
-For example it’s use in Scottish parliament has led to a more diverse and representative legislature with representation beyond the traditional dominance of the SNP and Scottish labour party this includes Scottish Conservatives Scottish greens and Scottish Lib Dems promoting inclusivity in the democratic process.
+Strengths of the AMS system include proportional representation.
+It is more proportional than the first past the post as it combines single-member constituencies with additional regional and national seats allocated with proportional representation.
+This allows fair distribution of seats amongst different parties, ensuring smaller parties and independent candidates have a better chance of winning representation.
+For example, its use in the Scottish parliament has led to a more diverse and representative legislature with representation beyond the traditional dominance of the SNP and Scottish Labour Party this including Scottish Conservatives, Scottish Greens and Scottish Lib Dems, promoting inclusivity in the democratic process.

-A second strength comes from those a choice as it provides voters with a greater choice and representation by allowing them to vote for both a constituency candidate and a party list.
-This ensures voters can support individual candidates in their local area while also expressing their preference for broader party platforms for example in the elections for the London assembly voters can elect constituency members to represent their local area while also voting for party list to determine the allocation of additional seats.
+A second strength comes from the choice, as it provides voters with a greater choice and representation by allowing them to vote for both a constituency candidate and a party list.
+This ensures voters can support individual candidates in their local area while also expressing their preference for broader party platforms.
+For example, in the elections for the London assembly, voters can elect constituency members to represent their local area while also voting for a party list to determine the allocation of additional seats.

-when writing an essay on the electoral systems you may want to mention coalitions.
-For example you may want to ask yourself why does first pass the post lead to fewer coalition governments?
-The answer would be due to a winner takes all system in first past the post where the candidates with the most votes in each consistency wins the seat regardless of whether they have an outright majority as a result one party often wins a majority of seats in parliament allowing them to form a single party majority government without the need of negotiation from other parties.
-You should ask yourself why is this a good thing?
-Firstly stability without the need to negotiate and maintain coalition agreement single party governments can provide more stability.
-This is seen as crucial for making long-term decisions and can often act more decisively and effectively not needing to navigate it.
-It also makes it easier to hold government to account for its actions for example there is no ambiguity about which party is responsible for policy decisions although if that is arguable because in the LibDem conservative coalition it was clear whose policy was who and Nick Clegg was punished by resigning as party leader.
+When writing an essay on the electoral systems, you may want to mention coalitions.
+For example, you may want to ask yourself why does first pass of the post leads to fewer coalition governments?
+The answer would be due to a winner takes all system in first past the post where the candidates with the most votes in each constituency wins the seat, regardless of whether they have an outright majority as a result one party often wins a majority of seats in parliament, allowing them to form a single party majority government without the need of negotiation from other parties.
+You should ask yourself why this is a good thing.
+Firstly, stability without the need to negotiate and maintain coalition agreements, single-party governments can provide more stability.
+This is seen as crucial for making long-term decisions and can often act more decisively and effectively, not needing to navigate it.
+It also makes it easier to hold the government to account for its actions.
+For example, there is no ambiguity about which party is responsible for policy decisions, although if that is arguable, because in the LibDem conservative coalition, it was clear whose policy was whose, and Nick Clegg was punished by resigning as party leader.

 © Copyright mypoliticsnotes